joelberkeley/words/languages.md

    type
  * quantitative types, where you can specify how many of a value exist at runtime.
 This can be used to erase values at runtime, or ensure only one reference exists to a unique physical entity
- * theorem proving, which allows one to guarantee certain properties of runtime values at compile time, such as an integer being within some bounds
+ * theorem proving, which allows one to guarantee certain properties of functionality, such as the reverse of a list is its own inverse

 Idris shares dependent types and theorem proving with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
 It is inspired by Haskell, and uses much of the same syntax.
 As of 2022, Idris isn't ready for production deployment.